ynnsau/micro23_pre_release_config/fig8/config_figure_8.md

 4. Modify each file in the `test_config` to point to the absolute path of this file.

 5. Make sure to perform a full write to the file; otherwise, the disk is not read during FIO test.
-    a.
-It's recommanded to change one of the `test_config` file from random read to random write, which will write the full disk.
+    1. It's recommanded to change one of the `test_config` file from random read to random write, which will write the full disk.
 Then you may change it back for the evaluation.

 ### cgroup
 Linux cgroup allows fine-grain partition of resource.
 In this case, we use Linux cgroup to limit the file cache size to 4GB.

-Here is some key steps to enable cgroup on Linux:
+Here are some key steps to enable cgroup on Linux:

 1. Modify `/etc/default/grub`
-    a.
-Append the following to the `GRUB_CMDLINE_LINUX_DEFAULT`: `cgroup_enable=memory cgroup_enable=cpuset cgroup_memory=1 systemd.unified_cgroup_hierarchy=1`
+    1. Append the following to the `GRUB_CMDLINE_LINUX_DEFAULT`: `cgroup_enable=memory cgroup_enable=cpuset cgroup_memory=1 systemd.unified_cgroup_hierarchy=1`
 2. Apply the change
-    a. `sudo update-grub`
+    1. `sudo update-grub`
-    b. reboot
+    2. reboot

 In the `figure_8.sh` we made a group called `cxl_mem_app` and `mem_remote`.
 Below is a snippt from our `/etc/cgconfig.conf`
 ```